mikepetersyn/key-value-stores/Redis.md

 ```
 redis 127.0.0.1:6379>
 ```
-You'are no working directly on the redis-server.
+You're now working directly on the redis-server.

 ---